opepelab/Next-Layout/README.md

 Its. on you SG WEB Site see you.

-do use const or fanction so My issue. please tell me.
+do use Arrowconst or fanction so My issue. please tell me.